saraozn/tp/docs/UserGuide.md

 #### Finding a customer: `findcust`
 [Back to Table of Contents](#table-of-contents)

-Finds and returns a customer or a list of customers whose name contains the substring inputted.
+Finds and returns a customer or a list of customers, from all the customers whose name contains the substring inputted.

 Format: `findcust NAME`